Archie League Medal of Safety Awards

 While many controllers often feel that they are “just doing their job,” their hard work is often viewed by others as remarkable and extraordinary.
-The Archie League Medal of Safety Awards were created in 2004 and named for the first air traffic controller, Archie League.
+The Archie League Medal of Safety Awards, named for the first U.S. air traffic controller, were first presented in 2005 to honor exceptional air traffic controller work that took place in 2004.
 The program highlights a variety of aviation “saves” — some which involve a team of controllers working together, while others are the result of one controller’s efforts.

 Call for Archie League Medal of Safety Award Nominations

-NATCA Members: We’re looking for the best saves that have occurred at your facilities from May 1, 2019 through May 31, 2020.
+NATCA Members: The nomination period for the 2021 Archie League Medal of Safety Awards, the 17th annual, is open.
+We are looking for the best saves that have occurred at your facilities since June 1, 2020.
 A member may nominate another member for an Archie League Medal of Safety Award.
-Deadline to nominate: June 15, 2020.

 If you have questions or are having trouble collecting all nomination materials, please contact Doug Church.